Mass Communication vs Personal Communication: Differences, Advantages, Disadvantages, Jobs

 Meaning of Mass Communication

-Mass Communication means relaying a message from a single sender to the masses or large number of receivers.
+Mass Communication means relaying a message from a single sender to a large number of receivers.
 Mass communication is widely used in the Journalism and Advertising fields, where it is imperative to share the message with a wider audience at once.
 Mass communication is practised through various channels like radio, television, social networking, billboards, newspapers, magazines, books, films, and the internet.
 Mass Communication utilises various forms of media as technology for the efficient dissemination of information.

 Mass communication is even taught as a course by the best mass communication colleges across the country and abroad.
 During this course, students are taught how the content and information that is being mass communicated persuades or affects the behaviours, attitudes, opinions, or emotions of people.